overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 > Start a new stream.

+Note that this feature will work only when your target game is running.

 Parameter | Type                                            | Description             |
 --------- | ------------------------------------------------| ----------------------- |
 settings  | [StreamSettings](#streamsettings-object) object | The stream settings     |